-Imagine that the naive government sequentially implements the RMTR and then increases enforcement.
-Implementing the RMTR would raise revenue by 32% (Figure 2, panel A), and additionally replacing the bottom quartile of collectors with average collectors would result in a total revenue increase of 61% (Figure 2, panel B).
-By contrast, a sophisticated government could increase enforcement and prospectively choose the new RMTR corresponding to its higher enforcement capacity, which would raise revenue by 77% (Figure 2, panel B).59 Jointly optimizing tax rates and enforcement would therefore lead to 10% higher revenue gains than adjusting these levers independently.60 In short, governments are leaving tax dollars on the table if they fail to exploit the complementarities between enforcement and tax rates as policy tools.
+tors would result in a total revenue increase of 61% (Figure 2, Panel B).
+By contrast, a sophisticated government could increase enforcement and prospectively choose the new RMTR corresponding to its higher enforcement capacity, which would raise revenue by 77% (Figure 2, Panel B).58 Jointly optimizing tax rates and enforcement would therefore lead to 10% higher revenue gains than adjusting these levers independently.59 In short, governments are leaving tax dollars on the table if they fail to exploit the complementarities between enforcement and tax rates as policy tools.